davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 author: David Smatlak
 permalink: git-basics
 comments: false
+description: This article describes how to get started working with repositories in Git and GitHub.
 ---

 Many organizations treat documentation as code, so technical writers need to know how to use [Git](https://git-scm.com/docs)